pballent/hia-covid/index.md

 - Using the regression `Deaths_PER_100K ~ residential_PCT_CFB_RollingAvg + Poverty_PCT_2018 + C(StateCD) + PCT_Black_ACS + C(Metro)` achieved an adjusted R squared of 0.417.
    - It showed similar effects of poverty, percentage Black population, Metro description, and states to the other models that didn't take into account mobility data.
    - It also showed an *association* of an increase in residential behavior relative to baseline of 1% (staying at home relative to baseline +1%) with an increased rate of death from COVID-19 per 100,000 population of 1.0972 (1.031 - 1.163).
 This may shows that people in areas more impacted by COVID-19 deaths may be staying home more, even when adding in poverty, state, percentage Black population, and metropolitan setting.
 Adding a month fixed effect actually increased this coefficient up to around 1.5.

+### Model Performance Decline in Fall 2020
-- Almost all of the models seeking to predict total COVID-19 deaths per capita were more effective at predicting the county's death toll early in the pandemic, and their adjusted R squared measures began to fall starting in the period September - October.
-This may indicate that the pandemic death toll has become less impacted by county-level factors since the beginning of the fall "surge" and COVID-19 has spread more evenly across the country and is affecting counties more “equally” than before (at the county level)  (see slides for graph).
+- Almost all of the models seeking to predict total COVID-19 deaths per capita or new COVID-19 deaths were more effective at predicting the county's death toll early in the pandemic, and their adjusted R squared measures began to fall starting in the period September - October.
+- This may indicate that the pandemic death toll has become less impacted by county-level factors since the beginning of the fall "surge" and COVID-19 has spread more evenly across the country and is affecting counties more “equally” than before (see slides for graph).